Studies in the Discipline and Field of Research (35-40 ECTS)

-All students in the WELMA programme are required to take a subject-specific research group seminar (5-10 ECTS).
-Additionally, all students must complete a minimum of 10 ECTS of research method studies.
+All students in the WELMA programme are required to take a subject-specific research group seminar (5-10 ECTS) in this section.
+Additionally, all students must complete the course Scientific Communication and a minimum of 10 ECTS of research method studies.
+Please see the obligatoriness of other courses in Peppi Study Guide.

 Other studies in this module may include postgraduate and research seminars, courses and other study units provided by the doctoral programme as well as training provided by the UEF doctoral school.
 Studies provided by graduate schools and national doctoral training networks may be counted towards the degree as well.

-Studies completed in other universities may also be counted towards a licentiate or a doctoral degree, if they are part of an approved study plan (decision of the Dean of 3 February 2010).
+Studies completed in other universities may also be counted towards a licentiate or a doctoral degree, if they are part of an approved study plan.
 UEF courses may also be substituted with study units completed elsewhere, if their objectives and contents correspond to those in the doctoral programme.

 Studies completed earlier cannot be counted towards a licentiate thesis or a doctoral dissertation.
 If a doctoral student has previously completed a licentiate degree in his/her current subject or a neighbouring discipline or a doctorate in a neighbouring discipline, the studies in research and professional skills (50 ECTS) are, in most cases, not required.
 However, if necessary, the student may be expected to complete supplementary studies as specified in the curriculum of the doctoral programme.